mumble-voip/mumble/docs/dev/build-instructions/build_static.md

 ### Additional dependencies on Linux

-Additional `dev` packages will need to be installed for some components in vcpkg on GNU/Linux:
+Additional `dev` packages will need to be installed for some components in vcpkg on GNU/Linux (package names match Ubuntu packages):

 * `libxi(X11)`
 * `libgl1-mesa`